manuGil/online-core/docs/source/styling.rst

 Especial Content
 ----------------

-We **admonitions** to highlight content that requires special attention.
+We use **admonitions** to highlight content that requires special attention.
 Here, we use the standard admonitions in the following ways:

 QGIS specific
    This will provide additional explanations specific to how Quantum GIS works.